NSMau/swift-book-es/TSPL.docc/LanguageGuide/Inheritance.md

   ```
 -->

-#### Sustitución de Observadores de Propiedades
+#### Sustitución de observadores de propiedades

 You can use property overriding to add property observers to an inherited property.
 This enables you to be notified when the value of an inherited property changes,
 regardless of how that property was originally implemented.
-For more information on property observers, see <doc:Properties#Observadores-de-Propiedades>.
+For more information on property observers, see <doc:Properties#Observadores-de-propiedades>.

 > Note: You can't add property observers to
 > inherited constant stored properties or inherited read-only computed properties.